Tengiz Beridze: Life and career

 In 1967, he defended his Candidate's Dissertation.
 In 1980, he defended his doctoral dissertation in the Bakh Institute of Biochemistry, Moscow.
-He is elected a corresponding member of the Academy of Sciences of Georgia in 1987 and a full member in 1993.
+He was elected a corresponding member of the Academy of Sciences of Georgia in 1987 and a full member in 1993.

 Beridze held various positions in Soviet and Georgian institutions since 1960s.

+Beridze died on 3 December 2024, at the age of 85.